pytorch/executorch/examples/README.md

 |   └── mps                           # Contains end-to-end demos of MPS backend
-├── arm                               # Contains demos of the Arm TOSA and Ethos-U NPU flows ├── qualcomm                          # Contains demos of Qualcomm QNN backend ├── xtensa                            # Contains demos of exporting and running a simple model on Xtensa Hifi4 DSP ├── third-party                       # Third-party libraries required for working on the demos └── README.md                         # This file
+├── arm                               # Contains demos of the Arm TOSA and Ethos-U NPU flows ├── qualcomm                          # Contains demos of Qualcomm QNN backend ├── cadence                           # Contains demos of exporting and running a simple model on Xtensa DSPs ├── third-party                       # Third-party libraries required for working on the demos └── README.md                         # This file
 ```